geosolutions-it/doc-geonode/004_admin_workshop/005_debug_geonode/index.rst

  * **GeoServer log**: It contains most of the information related to problems with data, rendering and styling errors.

-   This one can be accessed at ``GEOSERVER_DATA_DIR/logs/geoserver.log``, which is usually :file:`/var/lib/geoserver/geonode-data/logs/geoserver.log``.
+   This one can be accessed at ``GEOSERVER_DATA_DIR/logs/geoserver.log``, which is usually :file:`/var/lib/tomcat7/webapps/geoserver/data/logs/geoserver.log` or :file:`/var/lib/geoserver/geonode-data/logs/geoserver.log`.

    It may also be symlinked in :file:`/var/log/geonode/geoserver.log`.

  * **Tomcat logs**: Tomcat logs could indicate problems loading GeoServer.

-   They can be found at :file:`/var/lib/tomcat6/logs/catalina.out`.
+   They can be found at :file:`/var/lib/tomcat7/logs/catalina.out` or :file:`/var/lib/tomcat/geoserver/logs/catalina.out`.

  * **PostgreSQL logs**: PostgreSQL is accessed by GeoServer and Django, therefore information about errors which are very hard to debug may be found by looking at PostgreSQL's logs.

-   They are located at :file:`/var/log/postgresql/postgresql-8.4-main.log`.
+   They are located at :file:`/var/log/postgresql/postgresql-$(psql_version)-main.log` where **$(psql_version)** depends on your local installation.

 Enabling DEBUG mode